-The motion of the Symmetric top moleculesis more complex.
-Thiskind of molecular symmetry gives rise to more complex rotational energy levels than with spherical molecules but is still simpler than the analysis of asymmetric top molecules.
-Symmetric top (last book table) are molecules like ammonia (NHf) or methyl fluoride (CHf F) there are two equivalent of the rotational axes and one differences.
+The motion of the Symmetric top molecules is more complex.
+This kind of molecular symmetry gives rise to more complex rotational energy levels than with spherical molecules but is still simpler than the analysis of asymmetric top molecules.
+Symmetric top (last book table) are molecules like ammonia (NH3) or methyl fluoride (CH3F) there are two equivalent of the rotational axes and one differences.
 This symmetry leads to the splitting of the rotational energy levels into separate components detectable in the microwave spectrum.
 The microwave spectrum of symmetric top molecules is also consist of series of lines, with each line corresponding to the transition of the rotational energy levels of a molecule.
-But due to the symmetry of the molecule, the rotational transitions are more complicated compared to the case of spherical molecules.
-In the case of the two equivalent axes, for example, the transitions that take place are connected, and split the rotational spectrum into more than one component.
-These transitions can be understood using the rotational constants associated with each axis of the molecule, as well as the selection rules for rotations which arise from the symmetry of the molecule itself.
-Symmetric top molecular atmospheres have a bit more complex rotational constants and relationship between the quantum states of the molecule.
-These give a much more complicated pattern of spectra than the spherical ones, but the symmetrymakes it easier to interpret than that of asymmetric top molecules.
-They offer a good platform for studying molecular dynamics, the distribution of rotational energy levels, and interaction of molecules with electromagnetic fields.